Digital Era Art Works in Galleries and Museums

 Conception: Miloš Vojtěchovský, Matěj Strnad

-Organizational committee: Monika Szücsová and Adéla Kudlová
+Organizational coordinators: Monika Szücsová and Adéla Kudlová

 Cooperation: Národní filmový archiv, Prague, Theory of Interactive Media department at Masaryk University, Department of Theory and History of Art, Academy of Arts, Architecture and Design in Prague.